-While you may find the experience of a lifetime during your travels, thanks to the many options available during your booking process, there’s one thing you must do before you check out or your trip could quickly turn into your worst nightmare.
+While you may find the experience of a lifetime during your travels, there is one thing you must do before you check out.
+Forget this and your amazing trip could quickly turn into your worst nightmare.
+Speaking of nightmares, tap or click here to avoid the latest rental scam.

 - Place any dirty towels and linens in the designated area.